kristapsdz/openrsync/README.md

 # make install
 ```

+On some systems (Linux, mostly) this currently requires BSD make, which
+is usually installed as `bmake`.

+You'll currently require the `zlib` library to build.

 This will install the openrsync utility and manual pages.
 It's ok to have an installation of rsync at the same time: the two will
 not collide in any way.